meerak27/meerak27.github.io/Project2/README.md

 To execute our idea we began by brainstorming, planning, and then splitting tasks.
 We wanted to ensure that the concept and story of our work are clearly represented through the website.
 As well as use interactivity and aesthetics to keep the viewer engaged in the story.

 After deciding on the format of our website (horizontal scroll) as a group we looked at current examples of how to do that.
 After gaining an understanding I began setting up the outline of the website by adding a page for each panel as well as an introduction and ending page.
 This process specifically focused on coding mostly in HTML and CSS as well as a bit of Javascript.
 To create the pages, I used a div tag to divide each panel into a page.
 By using a reference we were able to create the horizontal scroll with a line on top of the HTML page that tracks where you are on the website and how much you have left for the story.
 After, I proceeded to add the images for the story on each page in the background according to the sequence of the story.
 On top of the background images, I added the text of the story also according to the sequence of the story.
-I proceeded to edit the home page by adding the story title and on the last page I added “The End” to tell the user they have reached the end of the story.
+I proceeded to edit the home page by adding the story title and on the last page I added "The End" to tell the user they have reached the end of the story.
 I also added our names in the footer of that page.
 In my contribution, I believe the most challenging part was positioning.
 Positioning the text was definitely a hassle because I didn't want the text to cover any significant parts of the background image.
 As the background image takes up the whole window space there were only small areas I could display the text.
 However, I managed to find suitable places that are good enough for the reader and don't intervene with the visibility of the images.
 Contributing together as a group had its ups and downs, I believe we work better together but the only limitation was that we weren't always able to work on the code at the same time.
 At times we had to wait for one person to finish their part in the code in order to then add in ours.

 ## Layout Choice

+Fatema

 Initially, we created a fully functioning vertical layout that included all the desired elements we had planned.
 However, we quickly realized that the layout did not align with our personal preferences and did not provide the user experience we were looking for.

 We discussed various layout options and ultimately decided on a horizontal layout because of our love for reading comics and the feel of flipping through pages.
 This decision presented a new challenge for us as we had no prior experience with coding a horizontal layout.
 It was a daunting task, but we were determined to create a website that aligned with our vision.